eunicejhu/typescript-blog.github.io/README.md

+# React learning

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 This project inspired by exercise of 30DaysOfReact